Getting digestive waste out of your body is just as important as the good stuff you put in!

 - Polyphenols are also increasingly recognized for offering flora-promoting benefits in the gut.
 I now include MegaMucosa into many protocols as it includes citrus bioflavonoids (polyphenol compounds), immunoglobulins, and key amino acids to support mucosal integrity and flora balance.

 - You can also supplement short chain fatty acid supply.
 While the goal is aways to support GI health with probiotics, prebiotics, polyphenols and anti-inflammatory foods, we will use Enterovite by Apex Energetics. to support SCFA levels in the short-term.

 The colon also helps with electrolyte balance as water is needed to add bulk to the feces & ease elimination.
 Too much or too little water or electrolytes can cause changes in bowel consistency.
 If the food sits too long - the body may start reabsorbing some of the waste or putrefying the material into an inflammatory mix.

 Sauna therapy does wonders for boosting your stress resilience by boosting Heat Shock Proteins.
-Interestingly enough, Zinc carnosine doesn't just help heal the stomach and intestinal lining, it is also a natural way to boost heat shock proteins - without the sweat of the sauna.
+Interestingly enough, Zinc carnosine doesn't just help heal the stomach and intestinal lining, it is also a natural way to boost heat shock proteins - on its own or in synergy with sauna therapy.